michaelmangelsdorf/Sonne8/Work-in-Progress/readme.txt

 D (Data page index)

 It can be used as Source or Target of a Transfer instruction.
-Holds the page index used for data offsets between 0 and 127.
 During Trap and Call instructions, the current code page index is saved into D, and during RET instructions, the current code page index is restored from D.

 L (Local page index)